 Depending on the laws in your state, a creditor with a court judgment against you may have the right to attach a lien to your personal property, seize your bank accounts and garnish your wages.
 Creditors lack the right simply to "file" judgments.
-To obtain a court judgment, your creditor must sue you and win to have a judgment issued against you.
+According to the Consumer Financial Protection Bureau, your creditor must sue you and win to have a judgment issued against you.
 Although creditors must serve you formal notice of a lawsuit, some states allow plaintiffs to serve notice to your last known address – and then grant the creditor a judgment by default when you do not appear in court.
 You can find out if a creditor has a judgment against you by reviewing your credit report and checking public records.

 Because creditors can get court judgments in areas outside where you are currently living, your best bet for finding out about a judgment is a credit report.
 Credit bureaus monitor public records in all states and any judgments against you will appear in the "Public Information" section of your credit report.
 You can request a free copy of your credit report online from each credit bureau by visiting the AnnualCreditReport website, which is the only one approved by the Federal Trade Commission to provide consumers with free annual credit reports.
 If you are not comfortable requesting your free credit report online, you can make your request over the phone by calling 1-877-322-8228.

-Visit the PACER website and create an account.
 PACER is the government's Public Access to Court Electronic Records database and provides you with immediate access to court records nationwide.
 Not all courts upload their records to PACER, which means that the absence of a case on PACER doesn't mean that your record is judgment-free.
 However, if your court participates in the program, you can access information about any cases filed against you by searching national records using your name or searching your local court district's online database through the PACER system.
 You will need to open an account on PACER to use the system.

 Visit your county courthouse's court records department.
 Inform the clerk at the counter that you are trying to find out if there are any current judgments against you.
 The clerk will then access the information by computer and can provide you with copies of any documents noting the existence of a judgment.